Peculiar Disk Substructures Associated with the Young Eruptive Star EX Lupi: Introduction

-EX Lupi, the prototype of the EXor class, serves as an ideal laboratory for studying episodic accretion phenomena.
+EX Lupi, the prototypical EXor-type variable, serves as an ideal laboratory for studying episodic accretion phenomena.
 This M0.5-type star, located at a distance of $154.7 \pm 0.4$ pc \citep{Gaia2023}, has a quiescent stellar luminosity of $0.43~L_{\odot}$ \citep{Wang2023ApJ} and a dynamical stellar mass of $0.5~M_{\odot}$ \citep{hales_circumstellar_2018}.
-It has undergone three major accretion outbursts$-$in 1945, 1955, and 2008$-$each marked by an optical brightening of $\sim5$ magnitudes \citep{mclaughlin_nova-like_1946, Herbig1977, aspin_2008_2010}.
+It has undergone three major accretion outbursts$-$in 1945, 1955, and 2008$-$each marked by an optical brightening of $\sim5$ mag \citep{mclaughlin_nova-like_1946, Herbig1977, aspin_2008_2010}.
 In addition to these large-scale events, EX Lupi exhibits recurrent smaller outbursts during its quiescent phases \citep{herbig_ex_2007, de_miera_brightness_2023}, indicating a persistent state of variability.
-These recurring episodes have prompted extensive multi-wavelength monitoring campaigns aimed at identifying the physical mechanisms responsible for the observed accretion dynamics.
+These recurring episodes have prompted extensive multiwavelength monitoring campaigns aimed at identifying the physical mechanisms responsible for the observed accretion dynamics.

 Recent observations have begun to unveil the dynamical complexity of an inner disk region of EX Lupi.
 Near-infrared spectroscopy has revealed rapid changes in the accretion funnel geometry during outburst phases, implying structural evolution on sub-au scales \citep{singh_accretion_2024}.
-Magnetic field measurements show multi-kilogauss field strengths capable of sustaining magnetospheric accretion \citep{pouilly_multi-kilogauss_2024}.
-In quiescence, mid-infrared spectroscopy indicates vertical chemical stratification and thermal restructuring in the disk atmosphere \citep{kospal_jwstmiri_2023, woitke_2d_2024}.
+Magnetic field measurements show multikilogauss field strengths capable of sustaining magnetospheric accretion \citep{pouilly_multi-kilogauss_2024}.
+In quiescence, mid-infrared spectroscopy indicates vertical chemical stratification and thermal restructuring in the disk atmosphere \citep{kospal2023, woitke_2d_2024}.
 These results consistently suggest that the inner disk region is dynamically active and potentially central to triggering episodic mass accretion.